The best Amazon Prime Day gaming deals live now

 Razer blackshark V2 X premium esports gaming headset: Was £59.99, now £39.99, Amazon.co.uk

 This pair made it as our best buy in our review of the the best gaming headsets – need we say more?
-Our tester praised the lightweight set for offering “a superb directional audio and a superbly clear microphone ensuring your team communication is completely unimpeded.”
-With built-in noise cancellation and memory foam pads to fit comfortably around the ears, at this price, these are a real steal, and, as our tester put it, “an excellent mid-range headset for those who play multiplayer on PC and PS4.”
+Our reviewer praised the lightweight set for offering “a superb directional audio and a superbly clear microphone ensuring your team communication is completely unimpeded”.
+With built-in noise cancellation and memory foam pads to fit comfortably around the ears, at this price, these are a real steal, and, as our tester put it, it’s “an excellent mid-range headset for those who play multiplayer on PC and PS4”.

 ‘Assassin’s Creed III Remastered’ (Xbox One): Was £34.99, now £17.49, Amazon.co.uk

-A great value bit of kit for gamers feeling a little uninspired by their gaming set-up, this backlit keyboard is both fabulous and functional, with six lighting effects to flick through.
-The soft touch keys are quiet and responsive, and the board itself is durable and spill-resistant, able to withstand a splash of up to 120 ml.
+A great value bit of kit for gamers feeling a little uninspired by their gaming setup, this backlit keyboard is both fabulous and functional, with six lighting effects to flick through.
+The soft-touch keys are quiet and responsive, and the board itself is durable and resistant to spills, able to withstand a splash of up to 120 ml.
 Now with 44 per cent off, there’s no need to fork out to enhance your gaming experience.

 Razer basilisk X hyperspeed wireless gaming mouse: Was £59.99, now £33.99, Amazon.co.uk